DevTeam/Pure.DI/readme/FooterTemplate.md

 }
 ```

-This properties have a random name and a private accessor and cannot be used directly from code.
+These properties have a random name and a private accessor and cannot be used directly from code.
+Don't try to use them.

 ### Public Roots

-To be able to use a specific composition root, that root must be explicitly defined by the _Root_ method:
+To be able to use a specific composition root, that root must be explicitly defined by the _Root_ method with a specific name and type:

 ```c#
 DI.Setup("Composition")